Information for Virgin Media viewers | ITV News

 Information for Virgin Media viewers

-We want to let you know about some more changes to help ensure you see the correct news we broadcast for your part of the region.
-This time it’s if you watch us on cable.
+We want to let you know about some changes from next week if you watch us on cable TV.

-From next Tuesday, November 3rd, Virgin Media will broadcast our two regional services at ITV News Calendar - for the North and South of the region - in HD on channel 103.
+From next Tuesday, November 3rd, Virgin Media will broadcast ITV News Border on channel 103 in HD.
 That's also a new number for the ITV HD channel on Virgin which is switching from channel 113.

-It means all the satellite and cable providers will now be broadcasting the news for your part of our region on ITV HD on channel 103.
-Freeview is unaffected.
+It means all the satellite and cable providers will now be broadcasting our programmes for your part of the region on channel 103.

 For more information please complete and submit this form and our ITV ViewerServices team will respond as soon as they can.